shunzh/Code-AI-Tree-Search/README.md

 ```
 pip install -r requirements.txt
 ```
 We specified the torch+CUDA version that we used.
 Other versions may work as well.
-Our codebase also works without GPU, but the Transformer decoding will be significantly slower.

 ## Data and Model Preparation